Friday, March 16, 2012

 Introduction!

 I am progressive and I subscribe to Awoism.
 I support free education at all levels and an affordable and quality healthcare system in every community and town in Nigeria.
 I also believe that the government's support of the poor and the needy in the form of a welfare package is necessary because of the circumstances of our birth.
-I hold these views in good faith believing that we have the resources to implement them successfully throughout the country.
-Given the enormity of public funds reportedly embezzled and squandered on frivolous projects yearly by politicians and public office holders since the beginning of the second republic, I do not doubt in my mind that implementation of the programs wouldn't constitute any form of a financial burden on us as a nation-state.
+I hold these views in good faith, believing that we have the resources to implement them successfully throughout the country.
+Given the enormity of public funds reportedly embezzled and squandered on frivolous projects yearly by politicians and public office holders since the beginning of the second republic, I do not doubt in my mind that implementation of the programs wouldn't constitute any form of financial burden on us as a nation-state.
 Besides, the late Chief Obafemi Awolowo and his fellow Action Groupers were able to implement similar programs in the First and Second republics in the old Western Region with a successful outcome.
 Even then, they never had the luxury of a steady supply of petrodollars of the magnitude that political leaders and civil servants have.
-The first step is to put in place a formidable framework for revenue drive and plugging leakages and loopholes in our treasury, starting with the abolition of the modern-day legalized fraud popularly referred to as security vote.
+The first step is to put in place a formidable framework for revenue drive and plugging leakages and loopholes in our treasury, starting with the abolition of the modern-day legalised fraud popularly referred to as the security vote.

-In addition, ours is the only country in the developing world where someone could become a multimillionaire overnight, not necessarily on account of his rare business acumen, but from the illicit use of closeness to power or proceeds from lucrative oil blocs fraudulently and arbitrarily acquired during military governments.
+In addition, ours is the only country in the developing world where someone could become a multimillionaire overnight, not necessarily on account of their rare business acumen, but from the illicit use of closeness to power or proceeds from lucrative oil blocs fraudulently and arbitrarily acquired during military governments.

-Searching For Ideological Framework in Nigeria:
+Searching For an Ideological Framework in Nigeria:

 Today, no political party in Nigeria stands for anything ideologically defined.
 For a start, PDP, the ruling political party, does not stand for something that you and I can relate to.
-You cannot readily categorize any school of thought as a trademark of the party or the brain work of the leadership of the party.
+You cannot readily categorise any school of thought as a trademark of the party or the brain work of the leadership of the party.
 The same is true of other political parties in Nigeria.

-For eight years, President Obasanjo was ensconced in the comfort of Aso Rock, strategizing on how to emasculate the opposing forces within and outside of his political party.
+For eight years, President Obasanjo was ensconced in the comfort of Aso Rock, strategising on how to emasculate the opposing forces within and outside of his political party.
 He was more interested in how to prolong the duration of his presidency than in building a sustainable framework for economic expansion.

 While he was busy complicating affairs at the federal level, at the state and local government levels, and even in states controlled by his political party, it was unjust enrichment galore for all the Governors.
 Junketing to North America and Western Europe at regular intervals and buying exotic properties along the way became the custom rather than the exception within the Governor's class.